Eruani Azibapu Godbless: Businesses

+Petroleum

 Azikel Petroleum Ltd leads the way with the Azikel Refinery, Nigeria's first private hydroskimming refinery.

-In October 2024, Bayelsa State governor senator Douye Diri praised Dr. Azibapu Eruani, the president of the Azikel Group, for breaking new ground by establishing the Azikel Modular Refinery, the state's first crude oil industry.
+In October 2024, Bayelsa State governor senator Douye Diri praised Azibapu Eruani, the president of the Azikel Group, for breaking new ground by establishing the Azikel Modular Refinery, the state's first crude oil industry.
 This commendation came during Senator Diri's inaugural visit to the refinery complex in Obunagha, Yenagoa Local Government Area.
 He noted that the refinery has significantly contributed to the state's industrialization efforts and aligns with the aspirations of its founding fathers.